 URL or bibcode for documentation.
-This is a forward link to publications which reference the dataset.
-This is an exact re-use of the SSA definition.
-See (Tody & Dolensky, 2008) in section 4.2.5.6 about Curation Metadata.
+This is a forward link to major publications which reference the dataset.
+This is re-used from the SSA definition.
+See (Tody, Dolensky, & al., 2011) in section 4.2.5.6 about Curation Metadata.

 B.4.4.
 Data Rights (data rights)